leaf-ai/studio-go-runner/docs/ci.md

 When using container based pipelines the image retristry being used becomes a critical part of the pipeline for storing the images that are pulled into processing steps and also for acting as a repository of images produced during pipeline execution.
 When using microk8s two registries will exist within the local system, one provisioned by docker in the host system and a second hosted by microk8s that acts as your kubernetes registry.

 Images moving within the pipeline will generally be handled by the Kubernetes registry, however in order for the pipeline to access this registry there are two ways of doing so, the first using the Kubernetes APIs and the second to treat the registry as a server openly available outside of the cluster.
-These requirements can be meet by using the internal Kubernetes registry using the microk8s IP addresses and also the address of the host all referencing the same registry.
+These requirements can be met by using the internal Kubernetes registry using the microk8s IP addresses and also the address of the host all referencing the same registry.

 The first then is to locate an IP address for the host that can be used and then define an environment variable to reference the registry.
 In the following figure we choose and internal network interface accessible from the microk8s cluster and the host itself, 192.168.58.5.